bostonaholic/bankaccount-perl/README.md

-This is a simple bank account I have written to showoff my BDD library, [Test::More::Behaviour](https://github.com/bostonaholic/test-more-behaviour).
+This is a simple bank account I have written to show off my BDD library, [Test::More::Behaviour](https://github.com/bostonaholic/test-more-behaviour).

 ```
 $ cpan -i Test::More::Behaviour